xiix0/scam/README.md

-There is an old time toast which is golden for its beauty.
-"When you ascend the hill of prosperity may you not meet a friend."
+It were not best that we should all think alike; it is difference of opinion that makes horse-races.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"